 Remember, the goal of this exercise is to catch up in the least stressful way possible!
 That means breaking up ALL the work you need to do in manageable chunks of time.
-Pencil in a little bit of work each week starting in late December or early January, and you'll get everything done by your tax deadline.
+Pencil in a little bit of work each week starting now, and you'll get everything done by your tax deadline.
 Nobody wants to cram in a year's worth of bookkeeping in a weekend!

 That being said...